Chloroform: History

 The application of chloroform remained dangerous, and many deaths occurred through accidental overdose.
-In 1848, John Snow developed an inhaler that regulated the dosage.
+In 1848, English physician John Snow developed an inhaler that regulated the dosage.

 By the 1850s, chloroform was being produced on a commercial basis.
-An apparatus that could apply it safely and controllably was invented by Joseph Thomas Clover in 1862.
+An apparatus that could apply it safely and controllably was invented by English physician Joseph Thomas Clover in 1862.

 In Britain, about 750,000 doses a week were being produced by 1895, using the Liebig procedure, which retained its importance until the 1960s.
 Today, chloroform – along with dichloromethane – is prepared exclusively and on a massive scale by the chlorination of methane and chloromethane.

 Production

 Industrially, chloroform is produced by heating a mixture of chlorine and either methyl chloride (CH3Cl) or methane (CH4).
 At 400–500 °C, free radical halogenation occurs, converting these precursors to progressively more chlorinated compounds: